Skip to the main content

 • Evaluate their pain severity and current treatment plan

-• Provide non-opioid treatment options information
+• Provide information about non-opioid treatment options

 • Refer to a specialist, as appropriate

-12. Screen for potential substance use disorders (SUDs)
+12. Screen for potential SUDs

-1. Review and update Health Risk Assessment (HRA)
+1. Review and update the HRA

 • Get patient self-reported information